 The Invisible Crowd

-This is a novel about serendipitous connections and what it's like to navigate the asylum system of a country you've risked everything to get to.
 It follows the story of Yonas, an Eritrean journalist who has arrived in the UK, is narrated by the voices of a wide range of people he meets on his quest for leave to remain, including his barrister, Jude.
-It was inspired by my previous work as a barrister, working on immigration and human rights cases.
-It is a popular book club read.

-“A fierce, big-hearted novel that celebrates the power of compassion and the resilience of the human spirit.
+'A fierce, big-hearted novel that celebrates the power of compassion and the resilience of the human spirit.
 It takes a special gift to explore an issue so urgent and so complex in such an emotionally satisfying way.
-Ellen Wiles has this gift.”
+Ellen Wiles has this gift.'

 Joe Treasure, author of The Book of Air